Supreme Court clears way for execution of federal prisoner

 TERRE HAUTE, Ind.
-(AP) — The Supreme Court early Tuesday cleared the way for the resumption of executions of federal prison inmates, removing a hold placed hours earlier by a trial judge.
-But it was unclear when the first execution would be carried out.

-The justices voted to allow the first executions on the federal level since 2003 to proceed at the federal prison in Terre Haute, Indiana.
+(AP) — The Trump administration was moving ahead early Tuesday with the execution of the first federal prison inmate in 17 years after a divided Supreme Court reversed lower courts and ruled federal executions could proceed.

 Daniel Lewis Lee had been scheduled to receive a lethal dose of the powerful sedative pentobarbital at 4 p.m.
 EDT Monday.
-But a court order preventing Lee’s execution, issued Monday morning by U.S. District Judge Tanya Chutkan, remained in place.
+But a court order issued Monday morning by U.S. District Judge Tanya Chutkan prevented Lee’s execution.

-A federal appeals court in Washington refused the Trump administration’s plea to step in, before the Supreme Court acted.
-Still, Lee’s lawyers said the execution could not go forward after midnight under federal regulations.
+A federal appeals court in Washington refused the administration’s plea to step in, leaving the hold in place, before the Supreme Court acted by a 5-4 vote.
+Still, Lee’s lawyers insisted the execution could not go forward after midnight under federal regulations.

+With conservatives in the majority, the court said in an unsigned opinion that the prisoners’ “executions may proceed as planned.”
+The four liberal justices dissented.

+Lee’s execution was scheduled for about 4 a.m.
+EDT Tuesday, according to court papers.

+The decision to move forward during a global health pandemic that has killed more than 135,000 people in the United States and is ravaging prisons nationwide, drew scrutiny from civil rights groups as well as family of Lee’s victims.

+Some members of the victims’ family argued they would be put at high risk for the coronavirus if they had to travel to attend, and sought to delay the execution until it was safer to travel.
+Those claims were at first granted but also eventually overturned by the Supreme Court.

-Two more executions are scheduled this week, Wesley Ira Purkey on Wednesday and Dustin Lee Honken on Friday.
+Two more executions are scheduled this week, though one, Wesley Ira Purkey, was on hold in a separate legal claim.
+Dustin Lee Honken’s execution was scheduled for on Friday.

 A fourth man, Keith Dwayne Nelson, is scheduled to be executed in August.